 Chris worked for the Samaritans before pursuing a 19 year police career which considerably extended his life experience.
 Chris specialised in intelligence research and analysis, corporate strategy, and organisational management, qualifying as an Inspector.
 He is trained in risk and trauma management, data-protection, and advanced investigation skills.

 A desire to return to education offered the opportunity for a career change, with Chris obtaining a first class degree and a diploma.
 He also spent sometime lecturing in Counselling at Ashford College.

 Chris studied Freudian Psychoanalysis under Professor Janet Sayers, as well as Existentialism, Buddhism, Islam and Sociology of Religion whilst at University.
 Chris is especially interested in postmodernism, deconstructionism, and radical theology; being particularly inspired by the writing of John D. Caputo of whom he had the pleasure of meeting for Lectures in 2015.
-Powerful insights and interpretations are offered with the use of simple metaphors and analogies, ensuring you are central to the therapy.
+Jacques Lacan is an inspiring and influential figure and his insights often flow through sessions.
+These are part of the powerful insights and interpretations that are offered with the use of simple metaphors and analogies; ensuring you are central to the therapy.

 Chris specialises in the area of schizoidism and Personal Relations Therapy, as well as trauma and emotional focused therapy (EFT).
 He has also studied widely in the area of existentialism, depth psychology.
 He is a strong advocate of Gestalt therapy and techniques where it is appropriate.